-Specifically, under the new law, in order for a worker to properly be classified an independent contractor, the hiring entity has the burden of establishing the following three elements
+Specifically, under the new law, for a worker to correctly be classified as an independent contractor, the hiring entity has the burden of establishing the following three elements

 (commonly referred to as the “ABC” test):

 - The person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;

 - The person performs work that is outside the usual course of the hiring entity’s business;

 - The person is customarily engaged in an independently established trade, occupation, or marketing of the same nature as that involved in the work performed.

 Jobs Impacted by AB 5

 The bill will cause many industries to reclassify workers by allowing the state to enforce a stricter standard for freelancers.
 Here are some major ones:

 Jobs Exempt From A.B.
 5